XRPLF/xrpl-dev-portal/ripplerest_api.md

 ## Errors ##

 When errors occur, the server returns an HTTP status code in the 400-599 range, depending on the type of error.
-The body of the response contains more detailed information on the cause of the problem. (*Note:* Old versions of Ripple-REST return 200 OK regardless of the outcome.)
+The body of the response contains more detailed information on the cause of the problem.

 In general, the HTTP status code is indicative of where the problem occurred:

-* Codes in the 200-299 range indicate success. (*Note:* Old versions of Ripple-REST return 200 OK even in some failure cases.)
+* Codes in the 200-299 range indicate success. (*Note:* This behavior is new in Ripple-REST 1.3.0.
+Previous versions sometimes return 200 OK for some types of errors.)
+    * Unless otherwise specified, methods are expected to return `200 OK` on success.
 * Codes in the 400-499 range indicate that the request was invalid or incorrect somehow.
 For example:
     * `400 Bad Request` occurs if the JSON body is malformed.
 This includes syntax errors as well as when invalid or mutually-exclusive options are selected.
     * `404 Not Found` occurs if the path specified does not exist, or does not support that method (for example, trying to POST to a URL that only serves GET requests)